richstokes/InfiniChat/CONTRIBUTING.md

 ---

-We appreciate your help and look forward to your PR!
+I appreciate your help and look forward to your PR!